National War Memorial (New Zealand): Hall of Memories

 The Hall of Memories is approached through an octagonal vestibule forming the base of the Carillon Tower.
-Inside there are six memorial alcoves on each side leading up to an apse and Sanctuary at the southern end of the Hall.
+The Hall of Memories is lined with cream Mt Somers limestone.
+Inside, Hanmer marble, Coromandel granite and Takaka marble are all used.
+There are six memorial alcoves on each side of the Hall leading up to an apse and Sanctuary at the southern end.
 These alcoves are designed as small side chapels dedicated to the different branches of the New Zealand Armed Forces that have served in overseas conflicts.

 The entrance to the Sanctuary is flanked on either side by two white stone columns, each surmounted with a bronze orb and cross and engraved with the coats of arms of members of the Commonwealth whose forces served in World Wars I and II.
 These coats of arms are linked by stylised branches, representing the tree of the Commonwealth.
 A bronze statue Mother and Children (1962) by Lyndon Smith is the focal point in the Sanctuary.
 The statue represents the families left behind and those who suffered the loss of those who died in conflicts.
 It is a rare example of the depiction of women's experiences in a war memorial.